The Best Apps for Deep Work on Mac in 2026

 The calendar layer is genuinely native macOS — not a web app in a browser tab, not an Electron wrapper, but a proper Mac application that works with Spotlight, offline, and at system speed.
 Time blocking happens in the same view as your Google Calendar and iCloud events, so deep work blocks exist in the context of your actual day rather than in a separate planning tool you have to reconcile with your calendar.
 You see the 10am meeting.
 You see the deep work block before it.
 They're the same calendar.

 The Focus Screen is where the execution layer lives.
 When a deep work session begins, Aftertone narrows the view to the current task — removing every other event, every other task, every other competing demand from the visible interface.
 Roy Baumeister's decision fatigue research shows that the cognitive cost of visible, unchosen alternatives at the moment of starting work measurably reduces the quality and persistence of execution.
 This isn't a preference; it's a documented mechanism.
+Smart Capture lets you paste text or a screenshot and converts it to structured tasks instantly.
 The Focus Screen is designed around eliminating that cost at the exact moment it most matters: the transition from "I'm about to work" to "I am working."

 Phillippa Lally's habit formation research at UCL identifies visibility as the prerequisite for behaviour change — you can't improve what you can't see clearly.
 Aftertone makes the pattern visible.
 That's a different proposition from any distraction blocker or timer on this list.

-At £100 one-time, it's priced for people who treat this as infrastructure rather than a monthly experiment.
+At $30/month, it's priced for people who treat this as infrastructure rather than a monthly experiment.

 What it does well: